 - some slices of tomato, cucumber or capsicum (bell pepper)

-- Chop the celery.
-Mix the chopped veggies, celery with the mayonnaise, salt and black pepper.
+- In a mixing bowl, mix the chopped veggies, celery with the mayonnaise, salt and black pepper.

 - Serve the russian salad with your regular meals or you can also have it plain any time of the day when you are feeling hungry.